eclipse-cyclonedds/cyclonedds/docs/manual/security.rst

 - `Plugins Configuration`_
 - `Access Control Configuration`_

-This section explains the configuration in details.
-However, you can see a concrete example on security section of Example Readme file.

-.. _`Plugins Configuration`:

 Plugins Configuration
 *********************

-TODO: Update to reflect the configuration through QoS policies.

-| CyclonDDS gets the plugin configuration from DDS2I configuration elements or the Participant QoS
-  Policies as stated in the DDS Security specification.
+CycloneDDS gets the security configuration from DDS2I XML configuration elements or from the participant QoS policies as stated in the DDS Security specification.

-| This behavior allows applications to use DDS Security without update.
-Only supplying a new
+This behavior allows applications to use DDS Security without recompiling the binaries.
-  configuration with DDS Security enabled is enough to switch from a non-secure to a secure deployment.
-However, the same DDS Security configuration is forced upon all the participants within the federation.
+Only supplying a new configuration with DDS Security enabled is enough to switch from a non-secure to a secure deployment.
+The configuration is at domain level, which means that all participants created for that domain receive the same DDS security settings.

-| The configuration options are bundled in the ``DDSSecurity`` configuration section in DDS2I.

-| Every DDS Security plugin has its own configuration sub-section.
+The configuration options for a domain are bundled in the ``DDSSecurity`` configuration section in the CycloneDDS configuration.
+Every DDS Security plugin has its own configuration sub-section.

 .. _`Authentication Properties`: